 I was happy to explore the city on my own.
 I had been once when I was 7 or 8 on family trip, but that barely counts.
-I was able to choose what I wanted to do and when I wanted to do it - just the way I like to travel.
-My first day I ate one of the most delicious breakfasts ever at The Flying Biscuit, then ventured to the Center for Puppetry Arts, which I highly recommend if you are ever in Atlanta.
-It will soon have an entire wing dedicated to Jim Henson, his Muppets and all the other creative beings he imagined and made come to life.
-(Props to Statler & Waldorf!)
+I was able to choose what I wanted to do and when I wa

 I also experienced the World of Coca-Cola with my friend (who opted to try every single offering & didn't vomit) which included the opportunity to taste Coca-Cola beverages from Asia, Europe and South America.
 We also experienced our first 4-D film in which we were lurched about in our seats, sprayed with water and finally poked in the back.
 Fortunately, I got all the Diet Coke (mixed with Vanilla Coke) I wanted after such rough housing.
 (Also no vomiting)